Assessors are local government officials who estimate the value of real property within a county, city, town, or village's boundaries.

 The local assessing profession is continually evolving as technology advances and the state offers programs to encourage more professional and equitable assessing.
 As a result, half of the municipalities in the state share an assessor.

 By combining the Town and Village assessment function in Massena, property owners now receive only one assessment for the same property.
-Since property owners no longer receive separate village and town assessments, they don't have to pursue separate assessment grievances on separate dates if they disagree with their assessments.
+As a result, property owners disagreeing with their assessments no longer have to pursue separate assessment grievances.